Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 hello();
 ```

-When you want to pass arguments trough a function, do it like so:
+When you want to pass arguments trough a function, do it like so

 ```back
 func greet(name: string) {